United States Congress: Pay

+Pensions

+Members of Congress first elected in 1984 or later are generally covered by the Federal Employees Retirement System (FERS), which includes Social Security, a basic retirement annuity, and the Thrift Savings Plan.
+Members become vested in a pension after five years of service, and under FERS may receive a pension at age 62 with at least five years of federal service, at age 50 with at least 20 years of service, or at any age with at least 25 years of service.
+The amount of the pension is based on the member's length of service, accrual rate, and the average of the three consecutive years of highest pay, often called the "high-3" salary.
+Members first covered by FERS after 2013 generally contribute 4.4 percent of pay toward FERS, in addition to Social Security payroll taxes.
+As of October 1, 2022, 619 retired members of Congress received federal pensions based at least partly on congressional service; the average annual annuity was $84,504 for retirees under the older Civil Service Retirement System and $45,276 for retirees with service under FERS.

 Postage

 The franking privilege allows members of Congress to send official mail to constituents at government expense.
 Though they are not permitted to send election materials, borderline material is often sent, especially in the run-up to an election by those in close races.
 Some academics consider free mailings as giving incumbents a big advantage over challengers.

 Protection

 Members of Congress enjoy parliamentary privilege, including freedom from arrest in all cases except for treason, felony, and breach of the peace, and freedom of speech in debate.
 This constitutionally derived immunity applies to members during sessions and when traveling to and from sessions.
 The term "arrest" has been interpreted broadly, and includes any detention or delay in the course of law enforcement, including court summons and subpoenas.
 The rules of the House strictly guard this privilege; a member may not waive the privilege on their own but must seek the permission of the whole house to do so.
 Senate rules are less strict and permit individual senators to waive the privilege as they choose.

 The Constitution guarantees absolute freedom of debate in both houses, providing in the Speech or Debate Clause of the Constitution that "for any Speech or Debate in either House, they shall not be questioned in any other Place."
 Accordingly, a member of Congress may not be sued in court for slander because of remarks made in either house, although each house has its own rules restricting offensive speeches, and may punish members who transgress.

 Obstructing the work of Congress is a crime under federal law and is known as contempt of Congress.
 Each member has the power to cite people for contempt but can only issue a contempt citation – the judicial system pursues the matter like a normal criminal case.
 If convicted in court of contempt of Congress, a person may be imprisoned for up to one year.